If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 - Not working when you press the button: This is likely due to a malfunctioning battery.
 Replace it with a new one and see if that fixes the problem.

 - Beeping while holding down button: If this happens, there may be something wrong with the batteries or connection between them and the lock itself; try replacing them both and see if it still beeps when you hold down on the button for more than 5 seconds.

-- Weiser Lock Not Opening: If your Weiser door lock is not opening, make sure you use the right key.
+- Weiser Lock Not Opening: Use the right key if your Weiser door lock is not opening.
 If you are sure of this, your lock may have a problem.